 The pupil entered the room not knowing what to expect.

 He spent the previous night socializing with neighbors and when that didn’t seem to quell his fear of tomorrow’s class, he read and he wondered what his life would be in another time with people and places he knew never existed or had yet to meet.
+This time, two premonitions presented themselves.

 The fear that had befallen the pupil the instant he enlisted was now in full bloom.
-All the promises of professional success were met with failure and all the scholarly rewards that once tantalized were being erased as the lessons piled increasingly taller.
+All the promises of professional success were met with failure and all the scholarly entitlements that once tantalized were being erased as the lessons piled increasingly taller.

 He raced to the library or cowered into his dormitory.
 Feeling, in his feverish condition, that the textbooks would reveal the answers and invoke the wherewithal to withstand the professor’s wit.
 But, the hours spent in the library were no match for the weekly barrage of contemplation orchestrated by the man so confidently poised against the audience of feeble minds.